rsdoiel/antenna/archives/2025/science_and_technology_2025.17.md

 date: 2025-04-29, updated: 2025-04-29, from: The Register (UK I.T.
 News)

-<h4>As Big Tech gets used to the pain, smaller vendors urged to up their game</h4>
+<h4>As Big Tech gets used to the pain, smaller vendors urged to up their game</h4> <p>Google says that despite a small dip in the number of exploited zero-day vulnerabilities in 2024, the number of attacks using these novel bugs continues on an upward trend overall.…</p>

 <br>